Pelta & tergite II

 Female fully winged.
 Body and legs dark brown, fore tarsi, apices of fore tibiae, and sometimes antennal segment III lighter; major setae on head and pronotum pale; fore wing pale with extreme base shaded.
 Head slightly longer than wide; maxillary stylets about one quarter of head width apart, retracted almost to eyes, maxillary bridge complete; postocular setae capitate.
-Antennae 8-segmented, segment III with 2 sensoria, IV with 4 sensoria; VIII broad at base.
+Antennae 8-segmented, segment III with 2 sense cones, IV with 4 sense cones; VIII broad at base.
 Pronotum with four pairs of capitate setae, midlateral setae no larger than discals; epimeral sutures complete; prosternal basantra and ferna present, mesopresternum eroded to paired lateral triangles.
 Fore tarsal tooth very small.
 Fore wing constricted medially, unusually broad distally, with no duplicated cilia; sub-basal setae capitate with bases forming a triangle.
 Tergites II–VIII with setae S1 capitate; tergite IX setae S1 and S2 bluntly rounded.

 Haplothrips robustus Bagnall

 Haplothrips robustus Bagnall, 1918: 209

 Haplothrips melanoceratus Bagnall, 1918: 210.